Rodolfo Castro Player Props: Pirates vs. Dodgers

 Rodolfo Castro At The Plate

-- Castro has seven doubles, six home runs and 21 walks while batting .232.
+- Castro is hitting .231 with seven doubles, six home runs and 21 walks.

-- He has gone deep in 8.8% of his games this season, and 2.7% of his chances at the plate.
+- In 8.7% of his games this year, he has gone deep, and 2.7% of his trips to the plate.

-- Castro has had at least one RBI in 17.6% of his games this year (12 of 68), with more than one RBI seven times (10.3%).
-He has also been responsible for three or more of his team's runs in two contests.
+- Castro has had an RBI in 12 games this year (17.4%), including seven multi-RBI outings (10.1%).
+He has also driven home three or more of his team's runs in two contests.

-- In 14 of 68 games this year, he has scored, and five of those games included multiple runs.
+- He has scored in 14 of 69 games this year, and more than once 5 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.